Alba Menéndez Pereda

 Proyecto de Investigación Arqueológica Chincha, Chincha, Peru

-Wardell Armstrong Archaeology, Ipswich, England
+Wardell Armstrong Archaeology (CRM), Ipswich, England

 Medieval Islamic settlement of Madinat Albalat at Romangordo, Cáceres, Spain (CNRS–Université Lumière Lyon 2)